nitheesh-maestro/nitheesh/README.md

 <h1 align="center">Hi 👋, I'm Nitheesh</h1>
-<h3 align="center">A frontend developer with a strong passion for machine learning
+<h3 align="center">A frontend developer with a strong passion for machine learning and deep learning
  </h3>

 - 🔭 I’m currently working on **ml-projects**

 - 🌱 I’m currently learning **pytorch**

-- 💬 Ask me about **js, advance ml algorithm **
+- 💬 Ask me about **js, advance ml algorithm and deeplearning concept **

 - 📫 How to reach me **enitheeshkumar@gmail.com**